elastic/data-extraction-service/docs/CONTRIBUTING.md

 ## Types of contribution

-### Add new connector
+### Add new extraction type

-👩🏻‍🤝‍👨🏿 Before investing time in developing a connector, [create an issue](https://github.com/elastic/data-extraction-service/issues/new/choose) and reach out to our team for initial feedback on the Extraction Service and the libraries it uses!
+👩🏻‍🤝‍👨🏿 Before investing time in developing a new type, [create an issue](https://github.com/elastic/data-extraction-service/issues/new/choose) and reach out to our team for initial feedback on the Extraction Service and the libraries it uses!

-// TODO check if needed
-To add a new extraction type see our [developing guide](./DEVELOPING.md#implementing-a-new-source).

 ### Enhancements